Academic Catalog

 Students are encouraged to work with Academic Advising and the Financial Aid Office when planning for their senior year to ensure their eligibility for financial aid.

-Students not admitted into the MAHS program will instead complete the remaining course requirements for the B.A. in Biology or B.S. in Biology, B.A. in English, or B.S. in Public Health: Public Policy.
+**Students who do not gain entry into the MAHS program after their junior year complete the remaining course requirements for the B.A. in Biology or B.S. in Biology, B.A. in English, or B.S. in Public Health: Public Policy.**

 Applied Science in Biology